australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

 concentric run-out groove of side two"[^3] (Julien 2008, p.
 7).
-Pierre Schaeffer was the first to exploit disc-based audio looping and performance on multiple turntables---using shellac records to create what he called "closed grooves" (Schaeffer 1952, 32-36)---an approach that would be revisited by Techno producers playing vinyl in the 1990s.
+Pierre Schaeffer was the first to exploit disc-based audio looping and performance on multiple turntables---using shellac records to create what he called "closed grooves" (Schaeffer 1952, pp. 32-36)---an approach that would be revisited by Techno producers playing vinyl in the 1990s.

 In the 1980s, the UK Musicians' Union expressed concern that Gary